All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Many have strict requirements that keep most people from getting a dog, such as a non-negotiable fenced yard.

-For the apartment dweller or the person in the country looking for a house dog that means not getting a pet, even if on leash all the time when outside.
+For the apartment dweller or the person in the country looking for a house dog that means not getting a pet, even if on a leash all the time when outside.

-Still others want information that seems more like a job application - social security number, work address and stipulations if anything changes they can take the dog back.
+Still others want information that seems more like a job application - social security number, work address and stipulations that if anything changes they can take the dog back.

 There are many dogs that need homes, and if you continue searching you will find one that fits your life and your home.